maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ## § 9 Right of complaint to a supervisory authority

 Without prejudice to any other administrative or judicial remedy, you have the right to complain to a data protection authority.
 You may do so by contacting the data protection authority in your usual place of residence or at our headquarters.
-The address of the supervisory authority responsible for the Me GbR is:
+The address of the supervisory authority responsible for the Clarity UG is:

 Berlin Commissioner for Data Protection and Freedom of Information \
 Friedrichstraße 219 \